StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 ```
 **Explanation:**
 * ``Type`` - This defines the node type.
 In TOSCAlite only two types are allowed. (``service`` and ``machine``)
-* ``Name`` - The name of a node is used to uniquely identify the node in the topology.
-It is the nodes primary identifier.
-The names are only allowed to contain the following characters ``abcdefghijklmnopqrstuvwxyz-_1234567890``
+* ``Name`` - This defines the node name.
+A node's name is used to uniquely identify the node in the topology.
+It is the node's primary identifier.
+Node names are only allowed to contain the following characters ``abcdefghijklmnopqrstuvwxyz-_1234567890``
-* ``Properties`` -  Has to contain Property elements, with the attribute Key. the key is required to be a lower-case name without spaces (allowed characters `abcdefghijklmnopqrstuvxyz`).
+* ``Properties`` -  This block defines the node's properties.
+It has to contain property elements, each with an attribute Key.
+The attribute key is required to be a lower-case name without spaces (allowed characters `abcdefghijklmnopqrstuvxyz`).

-The ``Type`` and ``Name`` elements are always required. ``Properties`` can be optional, at least in service nodes.
+The ``Type`` and ``Name`` elements are always required. ``Properties`` are mandatory in machine nodes and optional in service nodes.

 ### Machines

-A machine node represents a Linux-based system, probably Ubuntu 16.04.
-The deployment system does not care where the system is running, as long as the machine is reachable with SSH.
+A machine node represents a Linux-based system, usually Ubuntu 16.04.
+The deployment system does not check whether the system is running, as long as the machine is reachable with SSH.
 Therefore SSH has to be installed on every target machine.
 This specific type of node gets described as follows:

 ```XML